kaizenlabs/BulkEmailCheckerAPI/README.md

 **Successful Response:**

->Status="passed"- A passed response is an address that has passed all tests.\
+>Status="passed"- A passed response is an address that has passed all tests.
 >--Event="mailbox_exists"- The address provided passed all tests.

 **Failed Response:**

->Status="failed"- A failed response is an address that has failed 1 or more tests.\
+>Status="failed"- A failed response is an address that has failed 1 or more tests.
---Event="mailbox_does_not_exist"- The address provided does not exist.\
+--Event="mailbox_does_not_exist"- The address provided does not exist.
---Event="mailbox_full"- The mailbox is full.\
+--Event="mailbox_full"- The mailbox is full.
---Event="invalid_syntax"- The address provided is not in a valid format.\
+--Event="invalid_syntax"- The address provided is not in a valid format.
---Event="domain_does_not_exist"- The address provided does not have a valid dns.\
+--Event="domain_does_not_exist"- The address provided does not have a valid dns.
---Event="mxserver_does_not_exist"- The address provided does not have a mx server.\
+--Event="mxserver_does_not_exist"- The address provided does not have a mx server.
---Event="blacklisted_external"- The address provided was found in your (Mailchimp, Postmark, Sendgrid, etc.) blacklist.\
+--Event="blacklisted_external"- The address provided was found in your (Mailchimp, Postmark, Sendgrid, etc.) blacklist.
---Event="blacklisted_internal"- The address provided was found in your internal blacklist containing previously failed addresses.\
+--Event="blacklisted_internal"- The address provided was found in your internal blacklist containing previously failed addresses.
---Event="blacklisted_domain"- The domain provided was found in your domain blacklist.\
+--Event="blacklisted_domain"- The domain provided was found in your domain blacklist.

 **Unknown Response:**

->Status="unknown"- A unknown response is an address that can not be accurately tested.\
+>Status="unknown"- A unknown response is an address that can not be accurately tested.
 --Event="is_catchall"- Is a Catchall mx server config.
 --Event="is_greylisting"- Greylisting is active on this server.
 --Event="inconclusive"- Transient error, please try again later.

 **Additional Responses:**

->"email"- The address that was validated. \
+>"email"- The address that was validated.
-"emailSuggested"- The address contained a typo and we have suggested the most likely repaired version. \
+"emailSuggested"- The address contained a typo and we have suggested the most likely repaired version.
-"mailbox"- The mailbox that was validated. \
+"mailbox"- The mailbox that was validated.
-"domain"- The domain that was validated. \
+"domain"- The domain that was validated.
-"mxIp"- The ip address of the mail server that was validated. \
+"mxIp"- The ip address of the mail server that was validated.
-"mxLocation"- The location of the mail server that was validated. \
+"mxLocation"- The location of the mail server that was validated.
-"isComplainer"- The address is a frequent complainer. \
+"isComplainer"- The address is a frequent complainer.
-"isDisposable"- The address is a disposable email address. \
+"isDisposable"- The address is a disposable email address.
-"isFreeService"- The address is a free email account. \
+"isFreeService"- The address is a free email account.
-"isOffensive"- The address contains bad words. \
+"isOffensive"- The address contains bad words.
-"isRoleAccount"- The address is a role account. \
+"isRoleAccount"- The address is a role account.
-"validationsRemaining"- The amount of validations remaining in your account balance. \
+"validationsRemaining"- The amount of validations remaining in your account balance.
-"hourlyQuotaRemaining"- The amount of api requests remaining in your account for this hourly segment. \
+"hourlyQuotaRemaining"- The amount of api requests remaining in your account for this hourly segment.
-"execution"- The amount of time taken to validate this address in ms. \
+"execution"- The amount of time taken to validate this address in ms.

 ### JSON Response Example

->{\
+>{
-&nbsp;&nbsp;&nbsp;&nbsp;"status": "passed", \
+"status": "passed",
-&nbsp;&nbsp;&nbsp;&nbsp;"event": "mailbox_exists",\
+"event": "mailbox_exists",
-&nbsp;&nbsp;&nbsp;&nbsp;"details": "The address provided passed all tests.",\
+"details": "The address provided passed all tests.",
-&nbsp;&nbsp;&nbsp;&nbsp;"email": "userEmail@example.com",\
+"email": "userEmail@example.com",
-&nbsp;&nbsp;&nbsp;&nbsp;"emailSuggested": "",\
+"emailSuggested": "",
-&nbsp;&nbsp;&nbsp;&nbsp;"mailbox": "userEmail",\
+"mailbox": "userEmail",
-&nbsp;&nbsp;&nbsp;&nbsp;"domain": "example.com",\
+"domain": "example.com",
-&nbsp;&nbsp;&nbsp;&nbsp;"mxIp": "54.124.145.16",\
+"mxIp": "54.124.145.16",
-&nbsp;&nbsp;&nbsp;&nbsp;"mxLocation": "US",\
+"mxLocation": "US",
-&nbsp;&nbsp;&nbsp;&nbsp;"isComplainer": false,\
+"isComplainer": false,
-&nbsp;&nbsp;&nbsp;&nbsp;"isDisposable": false,\
+"isDisposable": false,
-&nbsp;&nbsp;&nbsp;&nbsp;"isFreeService": true,\
+"isFreeService": true,
-&nbsp;&nbsp;&nbsp;&nbsp;"isOffensive": false,\
+"isOffensive": false,
-&nbsp;&nbsp;&nbsp;&nbsp;"isRoleAccount": false,\
+"isRoleAccount": false,
-&nbsp;&nbsp;&nbsp;&nbsp;"validationsRemaining": 2120,\
+"validationsRemaining": 2120,
-&nbsp;&nbsp;&nbsp;&nbsp;"hourlyQuotaRemaining": 1499,\
+"hourlyQuotaRemaining": 1499,
-&nbsp;&nbsp;&nbsp;&nbsp;"execution": 0.097\
+"execution": 0.097
 }